Concord Pruning Services

 Seasonal Pruning Calendar, Wildlife Protection & Species-Specific Timing for Concord's Climate Zone 6a

 Concord’s climate (USDA Zone 6a) shapes the optimal timing for tree pruning.
-Most species benefit from dormant season pruning (late winter/early spring, February–March).
-Spring-blooming trees (magnolia, crabapple, dogwood) are pruned after flowering (May–June).
-Summer pruning is limited to emergency hazard removal to avoid stress, while fall pruning (October–November) is generally avoided except for select species.
+Most species benefit from dormant season work (February–March), while spring-blooming trees are pruned after flowering (May–June).
+Summer pruning is limited to emergency hazard removal to avoid stress, and late fall is generally avoided.
 Oak pruning is strictly limited to November–March to prevent oak wilt, and elms are pruned only during dormancy to reduce Dutch elm disease risk.
-Tool sanitation is mandatory, using 70% isopropyl alcohol or 10% bleach solution between trees.
-Wildlife protection includes mandatory nesting bird surveys (March–August) and visual inspections for active nests or dens, with work rescheduled if wildlife is present.
-Weather conditions such as drought, excessive heat (>90°F), or ice storms are avoided to protect both trees and workers.
+Tool sanitation with 70% isopropyl alcohol or 10% bleach solution between trees is mandatory.
+Wildlife protection includes nesting bird surveys (March–August), visual inspections for active nests or dens, and rescheduling work if wildlife is present.
+Weather conditions, such as drought, excessive heat (>90°F), or ice, are also considered to minimize stress and soil compaction.

 Concord Park & Tree Operations